-“Cold patch is considered by many to be a temporary solution so Cimline opted to pursue the most permanent method which is spray injection,” Johnson adds.
-“For best adhesion, a pothole must be prepped properly: cut out and large loose areas removed, tacked with a medium set or rapid set emulsion, filled with asphalt and properly compacted.
-If one of these steps are skipped, (which they typically are in a ‘throw and roll’ situation) your pothole is doomed to fail.”
+"Cold patch is considered by many to be a temporary solution so CPMG opted to pursue the most permanent method which is spray injection," Johnson adds.
+"For best adhesion, a pothole must be prepped properly: cut out and large loose areas removed, tacked with a medium set or rapid set emulsion, filled with asphalt and properly compacted.
+If one of these steps are skipped, (which they typically are in a “throw and roll” situation) your pothole is doomed to fail."

 Heat and repair

-While some companies might choose to purchase large, spray patchers like mentioned above, it can be beneficial to purchase and use smaller equipment too.
+While some companies might choose to purchase large, spray patchers, it can be beneficial to purchase and use smaller equipment too.
 An asphalt recycler is a great way to create hot mix on the go.

-“Two workers generally work together, loading waste chunks of asphalt, 2-3 inches thick onto the screen deck,” Kieswetter says.
-“Because of the efficiency of heating using infrared, in about 5 minutes the asphalt chunks are hot enough to start falling through the screen to a storage area below.
-The operators continually load the screen deck with asphalt as it falls through the screen, then shovel the hot mix asphalt out of the storage area and fill potholes as needed.
-This is a continuous process, and customers say that two people can make 2-3 tons of hot mix in an 8-hour shift while filling potholes.”
+"Two workers generally work together, loading waste chunks of asphalt, 2-3 inches thick onto the screen deck," says Kieswetter.
+"Because of the efficiency of heating using infrared, in about 5 minutes, the asphalt chunks are hot enough to start falling through the screen to a storage area below.
+The operators continually load the screen deck with asphalt as it falls through the screen, then shovels the hot mix asphalt out of the storage area and fills potholes as needed.
+This is a continuous process, and customers say that two people can make 2-3 tons of hot mix in an 8 hour shift while filling potholes."

-While the MR75 is a trailer unit that is pulled behind a small truck loaded with waste chunks of asphalt, Stepp Mfg. produces a unit that mounts on to a truck tailgate.
+While the MR75 is a trailer unit that is pulled behind a small truck loaded with waste chunks of asphalt, Stepp Mfg produces a unit that mounts on to a tailgate.

-“The Stepp SMM is a tailgate-mounted asphalt recycler,” Jacobson says.
+"The Stepp SMM is a tailgate mounted asphalt recycler,” says Jacobson.
 “It’s self-contained, it easily attaches to any fleet truck.
-It heats the material to 325°F, uses road millings and old dug up asphalt, then drops this permanent “hot asphalt mix” into the pot hole for a long-lasting fix.
+It heats the material to 325 degrees, uses road millings and old dug up asphalt, then drops this permanent “hot asphalt mix” into the pot hole for a long lasting fix.
 This unit can produce a quarter ton of hot mix every 8 to 10 minutes to permanently fill the troubled areas, and better yet, does it for only about $20 per ton.”

 Patch with mastic

 If you have an inexperienced crew, you might not want to throw them in to working with hot mix right away.
-Crafco Inc. offers a solution with their Mastic One and PolyPatch system.
-“Mastic One and PolyPatch are two different brands of prepackaged, hot applied, polymer-modified asphalt containing engineered aggregate that is used to repair asphalt and concrete pavement distresses,” says Brian Price, director of marketing at Crafco.
-“Distresses such as patching large cracks (wider than 1½ inches), longitudinal cracks, potholes, leveling utility cuts, bridge deck approaches, repairing distresses prior to another type of surface treatment will help other surface treatments last longer.”
+Crafco offers a solution with their Mastic One and PolyPatch system.
+"Mastic One and PolyPatch are two different brands of prepackaged, hot applied, polymer modified asphalt containing engineered aggregate that is used to repair asphalt and concrete pavement distresses," says Brian Price, director of marketing at Crafco, Inc. "Distresses like patching large cracks (> 1.5” wide), longitudinal cracks, potholes, leveling utility cuts, bridge deck approaches, repairing distresses prior to another type of surface treatment will help other surface treatments last longer."

-Price says a two-person crew can completely repair the distress with the Patcher on either a skid-mount or trailer-mounted unit.
-“Minimal training is involved to get started using hot mastic, clean, pour and go,” Price says.
-“This is a significantly more simple solution than using hot mix asphalt.
+Using a Cracfo Patcher, a two person crew can completely repair the distress with the Patcher on either a skid-mount or trailer-mounted unit.
+"Minimal training is involved to get started using hot mastic, clean, pour and go," says Price.
+"This is a significantly more simple solution than using hot mix asphalt."

 Hit the road

 Using a hotbox, removal/tack/compact method typically takes up to 15-30 minutes for a single patch.
-Two workers generally work together, loading waste chunks of asphalt, 2-3 inches thick onto the screen deck.
+Two workers generally work together, loading waste chunks of asphalt, 2-3 in. thick onto the screen deck.

 Infrared units can take up to 30-45 minutes to heat up a single patch, but traffic control is minimal and you can perform several patches in a small amount of time.